paulinoprojects/Ansible/README.md

+# What is Ansible & Why it Matters
+- Ansible is an automation engine/platform that is simple, powerful, and agentless
+- Ansible provides:
+   - Provisioning
+   - Configuration Management
+   - Continuous Delivery
+   - Application Deployment
+   - Security Compliance

 # Ansible Fundamentals & Archtechture
  - <b>Control Node</b> - A system which Ansible is installed.
 You run Ansible commands: ansible or ansible-inventory on a control node.
  - <b>Managed Node</b> - A remote system, host, that ansible controls.